External Ids for CLK2 Gene

 GeneCards Summary for CLK2 Gene

 CLK2 (CDC-Like Kinase 2) is a Protein Coding gene.
 Among its related pathways are mRNA Splicing - Major Pathway.
-GO annotations related to this gene include protein serine/threonine kinase activity and protein serine/threonine/tyrosine kinase activity.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is CLK4.

 UniProtKB/Swiss-Prot for CLK2 Gene

 Dual specificity kinase acting on both serine/threonine and tyrosine-containing substrates.
 Phosphorylates serine- and arginine-rich (SR) proteins of the spliceosomal complex.
 May be a constituent of a network of regulatory mechanisms that enable SR proteins to control RNA splicing and can cause redistribution of SR proteins from speckles to a diffuse nucleoplasmic distribution.
 Acts as a suppressor of hepatic gluconeogenesis and glucose output by repressing PPARGC1A transcriptional activity on gluconeogenic genes via its phosphorylation.
 Phosphorylates PPP2R5B thereby stimulating the assembly of PP2A phosphatase with the PPP2R5B-AKT1 complex leading to dephosphorylation of AKT1.
 Phosphorylates: PTPN1, SRSF1 and SRSF3.
 Regulates the alternative splicing of tissue factor (F3) pre-mRNA in endothelial cells.